 Many organizations already track patient outcomes and understand the costs of patient behavior that’s not managed well.
 Use that data to see if there are any discrepancies with certain patient populations and whether there are any language deficiencies that need to be addressed.
 Make an inventory of your patient interactions and how you would handle Language Assistance and whether that approach is helping or hurting the patient in their understanding (it could be something simple as tracking patient no-shows, patient call-ins, patient readmissions).

 Also look at suitability of the services.
 Medical interpretation can be crucial in emergency situations and is definitely helpful in creating empathy and building relationships with doctors and other physicians and to receive adequate care, but it might not be the best option to help them fill out forms or retain information to bring back to their family in the decision making process.
-As many organizations are moving to more risk based assessment thinking in their quality management, consider adding your Limited English Proficient patient population in that assessment.
+As many organizations are moving to more risk based assessment thinking in their quality management, consider adding your Limited English Proficient patient population to that assessment.

 And as always, if you need any help, please contact Language Solutions for Healthcare Translation needs.